maccapakka/doxy/README.md

 # Doxy Call Controls — Tech Test

-This repository contains a small monorepo built with **Turborepo** and **Next.js**, implementing a Zoom-style in-call control bar with motion, accessibility, and clean component-driven architecture.
+This repository contains a small monorepo built with **Turborepo** and **Next.js**, implementing a doxy.me in-call control bar with motion, accessibility, and clean component-driven architecture.
 Although intentionally over-engineered for the scope of the task, the goal was to demonstrate experience in scalable frontend practices, monorepos, design systems, and motion.

 The monorepo contains two projects:

 - **packages/design-system** — a mocked design system containing simple tokens and basic UI primitives to support this tech test.
-- **apps/webapp** — the actual Zoom-style control bar interface, including animated call controls (mute, camera, options menu).
+- **apps/webapp** — the actual control bar interface, including animated call controls (mute, camera, options menu).

 ## ▶️ Running the Repo